FoundationDB/fdb-record-layer/docs/GettingStarted.md

     id 'com.google.protobuf' version "0.8.19"
 }
 ```
-Gradle complains the java plugin must be appled before the protobuf plugin will run so also
+Gradle complains the `java` plugin must be included for the protobuf plugin to run so also
 include `id'java'`.

 Additionally, add the following: